fbpx

 River Camp at Separation Canyon

-What an incredible season it’s been on the river.
-This year I had the privilege of running our first river trip, as well as our last.
-It has been amazing to see the many lives God touched and perspectives He changed while folks rafted through the Grand Canyon with us.
-God is amazing and always has unique ways of speaking to our hearts and drawing us to Himself on these trips.
+What an incredible season it’s been on the river!
+This year, I had the privilege of running both our first and last river trips.
+It has been amazing to see the many lives God has touched and the perspectives He has changed as people rafted through the Grand Canyon with us.
+God is amazing, and He always has unique ways of speaking to our hearts and drawing us to Himself on these trips.

-We believe the layers of the Grand Canyon comprise a remnant and a remembrance.
-They consist of a remnant of the global flood in Genesis, and a remembrance of a God who not only is a righteous judge of sin, but also a Savior of love, mercy, and patience, Who desires to have an ongoing and personal relationship with each of us.
-Places like the Grand Canyon speak to those and the other innumerable attributes of Father, Son, and Holy Spirit.
+We believe the layers of the Grand Canyon serve as both a remnant and a remembrance.
+They are a remnant of the global flood described in Genesis, and a remembrance of a God who is not only a righteous judge of sin but also a Savior full of love, mercy, and patience, desiring an ongoing, personal relationship with each of us.
+Places like the Grand Canyon speak to those attributes, as well as to the countless others of Father, Son, and Holy Spirit.

-Few people on this planet ever get the opportunity to raft through the canyon.
+Few people on this planet ever have the opportunity to raft through the canyon.
 Fewer still experience this life-changing adventure surrounded by a cohort of fellow brothers and sisters in Christ.
-That’s certainly one of the unique things about what Canyon Ministries does.
-To experience the canyon with the One who made it, and share in that time together with other believers takes our perspective to a whole new level.
+That’s one of the unique aspects of what Canyon Ministries offers.
+To experience the canyon with the One who made it—and to share that experience with other believers—takes our perspective to a whole new level.

 Separation Canyon, Grand Canyon